Stepping into Julia Gabriel Centre gives you a wondrous feeling of discovering a world of unabashed self-expression.

 “Involving children in a story allows them to take part in situations and events where they are allowed to be investigators, problem solvers, collaborators and protagonists in the learning,” Elisa states.

-“It fosters empathy and creativity when they are immersed in role play from different points of view.”
+“It fosters empathy and creativity when they are immersed in role-playing from different points of view.”

 Where Can I Learn More?